go-vikunja/vikunja/Featurecreep.md

 * [x] Description should be longtext
 * [ ] Attachments
 * [ ] Related tasks -> settable with a "kind" of relation like blocked, subtask, or just related or so
+  * [ ] Should be possible to relate tasks which are not in the same list
 * [ ] Percent done - For now just a float, may later depend on how many sub tasks are done or so
 * [ ] Move tasks between lists
 * [ ] "Status" field for things like "New", "In Progress", "Done", etc (customizable statuses)